Aeolis quadrangle: Mars Science Laboratory discoveries

 An analysis of a large amount of data from ChemCam and APXS showed that most of the material encountered by Curiosity consists of just two major igneous rock types and traces of three others.
 One chief type is classified as a subalkaline, Mg-rich basalt (similar to MER Spirit basalt) and the other was a more evolved, higher Si, Al, lower Mg basalt.

 A large group of researchers discovered halos around fractures that they water existed in the ground long after water disappeared from Gale crater.
 Groundwater, carrying dissolved silica, moved in fractures and deposited silica there.
 This silica enrichment went across young and old rocks.

 Research of chemicals in layers in Gale Crater, published in 2017, suggest that the lake in Gale Crater had a neutral pH for much of the time.
 The mudstone in the Murray formation at the base of Mount Sharp indicated deposition in a lake environment.
 After the layers were deposited, an acid solution may have moved through the rock, which contained olivine and pyroxene, dissolving some minerals like magnetite and forming new ones like hematite and jarosite.
-The elements magnesium (Mg), Iron (Fe), Manganese (Mn), Nickel (Ni), and Zinc (Zn) were carried down.
+The elements magnesium (Mg), iron (Fe), manganese (Mn), nickel (Ni), and zinc (Zn) were carried down.
 Eventually, Ni, Zn, and Mn coated (adsorbed onto) clay particles.
-Iron-oxides, Mg, and Sulfur produced sulfates.
+Iron-oxides, Mg, and sulfur produced sulfates.
 The Murray formation was sampled at several locations for this research: Confidence Hills, Mojave 2, Telegraph peak, and Buckskin.

 Research presented in a June 2018 press conference described the detection of more organic molecules in a drill sample analyzed by Curiosity.
 Some of the organic molecules found were thiophenes, benzene, toluene, and small carbon chains, such as propane or butane.
 At least 50 nanomoles of organic carbon are still in the sample, but were not specifically determined.
 The remaining organic material probably exists as macromolecules organic sulfur molecules.
 Organic matter was from lacustrine mudstones at the base of the ~3.5-billion-year-old Murray formation at Pahrump Hills, by the Sample Analysis at Mars instrument suite.

-With two full Martian years (five Earth years) of measurements, scientists found that the annual average concentration of methane in Mars’ atmosphere is 0.41 ppb.
+With two full Martian years (five Earth years) of measurements, scientists found that the annual average concentration of methane in Mars' atmosphere is 0.41 ppb.
 However, methane levels rise and fall with the seasons, going from 0.24 ppb in winter to 0.65 ppb in summer.
 The researchers also saw relatively large methane spikes, up to about 7 ppb, at random intervals.
 The existence of methane in the Martian atmosphere is exciting because on Earth, most methane is produced by living organisms.
 Methane on Mars does not prove that life exists there, but it is consistent with life.
-Ultraviolet radiation from the sun destroys methane doesn't last long; consequently, something must have been creating or releasing it.
+Ultraviolet radiation from the sun destroys methane does not last long; consequently, something must have been creating or releasing it.